Qerdandi/Projects/PLC Performance Calculator/README.md

 ## I. Context

-This project is part of my 2-month internship as an analyst and developer at `Decathlon global warehouse`.
+This project is part of my 2-month internship as an analyst and developer at `Decathlon Logistics`.
 In the interest of confidentiality, detailed specifics cannot be revealed at this time.

 > June to July 2022